A Biotech Company that Explodes Cancer Cells

 In addition to his role with Oncolyze, Alexander is Chief Medical Officer of CASI Pharmaceuticals.

-Most recently, he was CEO and Chief Medical Officer of Arno Therapeutics, a biotech company, and before that was Chief Medical Officer and Executive Vice President of Clinical Research at MedImmune, a pharmaceutical company acquired for more than $15 billion.
+Most recently, he was CEO and Chief Medical Officer of Arno Therapeutics, a biotech company, and before that was Chief Medical Officer and Executive Vice President of Clinical Research at MedImmune, a pharmaceutical company acquired for more than fifteen billion dollars.